 The Residence was placed on the National Register of Historic Places in 1984 because of the uniqueness of the porch, a showplace of the Palmer collections.
 Although the house only holds a fraction of the collections once owned by the Palmers, it is still a wonderful example of the collecting mania that gripped the world travelers of that era.

 The address is 808 Brady Street, Davenport, Iowa.
 It is located on the corner of Brady and West 8th streets.
 Tours meet in the Residence Courtyard.

 When are tours available?

 Every Friday when classes are in session** we have guided tours at 11:10 a.m.
+Please note that during the month of December we will be closed for all tours due to scheduled maintenance.
 During College celebrations such as Homecoming or graduations, we have additional tour times to accommodate more visitors.
 Tours are also available by appointment- call (563) 884-5714.

 Graduation tour times are from 2-4 p.m. on Thursday before Graduation, as well as Saturday from 9-11 a.m.
 Reservations are not required for these graduation tour times.

 Please note that we are not staffed on the weekends unless prior arrangements are made.